Diabetes: Counting Carbs if You Don't Use InsulinSkip to the navigation

 - Use a food record (What is a PDF document?) to keep track of what you eat and your blood sugar results.
 At each regular visit with your dietitian or certified diabetes educator, or whenever you think your meal plan needs adjusting, you can review your food record.

 - Get more help.
-The American Diabetes Association offers booklets to help people learn how to count carbohydrate, measure and weigh food, and read food labels.
+The American Diabetes Association offers booklets to help people learn how to count carbohydrates, measure and weigh food, and read food labels.
 Also, you will need to talk with a registered dietitian or a certified diabetes educator to build a plan that fits your needs.

 Other Works Consulted